Metadrip (DRIP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metadrip Historical Price

-According to the latest data gathered on Metadrip live price page, the current price of Metadrip is 0.00046332USD.
-The circulating supply of Metadrip(DRIP) is 999.95M DRIP , giving it a market capitalization of $463.30K.
+According to the latest data gathered on Metadrip live price page, the current price of Metadrip is 0USD.
+The circulating supply of Metadrip(DRIP) is 999.95M DRIP , giving it a market capitalization of $582.99K.

 How Does Metadrip (DRIP) Price Prediction Module Work?